If you’re looking to land a new job, you need a quality CV that will impress employers.

 Also, there will be occasions where recruiters need to quickly make edits to your CV before sending on to hiring managers.
 For example some organisations require recruitment agencies to transfer all candidates CVs into a company standard format before submitting – and sometimes they will just need to remove contact details before forwarding.

-Sending your CV in Word means it is readily editable and recruiters will be able to get your CV across to hiring managers more quickly than if you had sent in PDF and they had to chase you for a Word version.
-This will help you to get your CV in front of decision makers before other candidates.
+Sending your CV in Word means it is readily editable and recruiters will be able to get your CV across to hiring managers more quickly than if you had sent in PDF.

 The filename of your CV will be visible when sending applications, so take a few seconds to name it professionally.